JappyPing/reads2graph/README.md

           Please provide a fasta/fastq/ data file.
 Default: "".
     -o, --output_dir (std::filesystem::path)
           The directory for outputs.
 Default: "/data/pping/Repo/reads2graph".
-    -r, --read_length (unsigned 32 bit integer)
-          No need to input this parameter, reads2graph will calculate the minimum read length.
-Default: 0.
+    --default_params (bool)
+          Default true.
+If false, user must set k and w from CLI.
+Default: 1.
     -k, --k_size (unsigned 8 bit integer)
           The size for minimiser.
-Default: 4.
+Default: 0.
-    -w, --window_number (unsigned 8 bit integer)
+    -w, --w_size (unsigned 8 bit integer)
+          The window size for minimiser.
+Default: 0.
+    --alpha (double)
+          For window size determination from segment size, w = sge_size * alpha for minimizer bucketing.
+Default 1
+          Default: 0.5.
+    --beta (double)
+          The relationship (w=beta * k) between k and w for miniception bucketing.
+Default 2.
+Default: 2.
+    --n_kmer (unsigned 8 bit integer)
+          The expected number of minimizer for miniception Default: 6.
+    --substr_number (unsigned 8 bit integer)
           The window number for minimiser.
 Default: 3.
     -x, --max_edit_dis (unsigned 8 bit integer)
           The maximum edit distance for constructing edges between reads Default: 2.
     -n, --min_edit_dis (unsigned 8 bit integer)
           The minimum edit distance for constructing edges between reads.
 Default: 1.
     -p, --num_process (signed 32 bit integer)
           The number of expected processes.
-Default: 26.
+Default: 1.
-    --pair_wise (bool)
-          Brute Force calcualte the pairwise edit distance.
-Default: 0.
     --bin_size_max (unsigned 32 bit integer)
           The larger threshold used to group buckets of different sizes.
 Default: 10000.
-    --omh_k (unsigned 32 bit integer)
+    --gomh_k (unsigned 32 bit integer)
           K-mer size used in order min hashing.
 Default: 4.
-    --omh_times (unsigned 32 bit integer)
+    --gomh_times (unsigned 32 bit integer)
           The number of times to perform permutation in order min hashing.
 Default: 3.
-    --omh_seed (unsigned 64 bit integer)
+    --seed (unsigned 64 bit integer)
-          The seed to generate a series of seeds for OMH bucketing.
+          Multiple purposes used initial seed in reads2graph.
+For eaxmple, the seed to generate a series of seeds for OMH bucketing.
+The initial seed used in minimizer and original omh bucketing modes for reproducing results.
           Default: 2024.
-    --omh_flag (bool)
+    --gomh_flag (bool)
           Do not set this flag by yourself.
 When the permutation_times larger than the number of k-mer candidates and the kmer size are the same one, bucketing the reads using each kmer candidate.
 Default: 0.
-    --bad_kmer_ratio (double)
+    --differ_kmer_ratio (double)
-          The maximum ratio of bad k-mers out of total number of kmers in a window of a read.
+          The predefined ratio of k-mers with differing bases out of total number of kmers in a segment of a read.
           Default: 0.3.
     --probability (double)
           The expected probability P for grouping two similar reads into same bucket by at least one minimiser that does not include the different bases Default: 0.86.